Proper time expansions and glasma dynamics: Machine learning

 For comparison we calculate these coefficients by extrapolating the absolute values of the coefficients $n_i$.
+To do this we make an 2-dimensional array $\{i,|n_i|\}$ with the eight known results for the numerator coefficients and use cubic splines to construct an interpolating function (we have checked that the results are almost completely independent of the interpolation method).
 This gives $[n_{10}]_{\rm ext}=-2376.88$ and $[n_{12}]_{\rm ext}=2267.03$.
 The extrapolated value of $n_{10}$ lies within the error bar of the learned coefficient, but the result for $n_{12}$ is much too low.
 This happens because the extrapolated curve flattens and eventually dips down as $i$ increases, as shown in fig.~\ref{fig-extrapolate}.
 The failure is not unexpected since, as is well known, extrapolation is not reliable over a large range of the independent variable.

 In fig.~\ref{fig-ML1} we show $A_{TL}$ at 10th and 12th order using both the extrapolated and machine learned coefficients.
 One sees that the extrapolated 10th order result lies within the error bar of the learned result, but the 12th does not despite the fact that, as expected, the error bar of the machine learned result increases at higher orders.